protesilaos/protesilaos.github.io/_archive/diary/2016-03-24-twitter-delete.md

 permalink: /diary/twitter-delete/
 flag: diary
 ---
-**This post is outdated.** I am back on [Twitter @protstavrou](https://twitter.com/protstavrou).
-Browse through my website to see the new content I have been posting.
-{: .critical }

 My Twitter days are over.
-I will delete my account.[^DeleteSocial] This decision will enter into force on April 24, 2016 at 0700 CET, only so that it does not come as a total surprise.
+I will delete my account.
+This decision will enter into force on April 24, 2016 at 0700 CET, only so that it does not come as a total surprise.
 Please do not tweet back at me.
 I will not see your message.

 The handles to be affected are two: